This post was most recently updated on June 20th, 2022

 My vegetables are growing very slowly

-Because I am a busy mum with 4 kiddies and I homeschool, my garden has been a little, let’s say ‘unwatched’ this year.
+Because I am a busy mum with 4 kiddies and I homeschool, my has been a little, let’s say ‘unwatched’ this year.

 Transplant shock can be one reason that the vegetables are growing very slowly, but I think there is something deeper going on here.
 I would have expected transplant shock to last no more than two weeks, then to see the plants start growing.
 But these plants have zero new growth on them after a whole month.